-Nodin CFI Services
+Nodin Mental Health Services

 Nodin Counseling Services through SLFNHA has been overseeing the provision of mental health services since 1994 to First Nations clients.
 Mental Health services for children and youth formally under the family counseling unit of Tikinagan Child and Family Services were formally transferred to Sioux Lookout First Nations Health Authority in April of 2002.

 Formed in response to the Coroner’s Inquest into the tragic suicide of a young girl in our area, the NCFI Joint Management Committee assisted with the strategic planning for comprehensive mental health services, both non-residential and future residential care, and mental health services.
 The Sioux Lookout First Nations Health Authority oversees the implementation of current work plans and the development of strategic work plans as proposed in a five year work plan.